For our trip to the Atlantic coast, we selected the Hilton Virginia Beach Oceanfront at a precarious time during the US COVID-19 pandemic.

 3001 Atlantic Ave, Virginia Beach, VA 23451

-The property has oceanfront in its name and it’s important.
+The property has “oceanfront” in its name and it’s important.
 This property is right on the sand while some others are set back a block or two.
 Because it was oceanfront we were able to spend time in the Atlantic every single day including that of arrival.
+The impressive Neptune Park is right outside the hotel’s front doors.

 Beach rentals were available for reasonable prices by an outside vendor.
 Initially, we were a little annoyed that some of the beach chairs, loungers, and umbrellas weren’t offered by the hotel, but after some consideration, this is better.
 Why?
 Because the property doesn’t issue a resort fee, so our award stay was cost-free.
 Had we not visited the beach but still paid a resort fee included in our rate or in addition to our point expenditure we would have come out behind.
 It also allowed us to upgrade our experience one of the days opting for a “cabana” one day while just going with an umbrella other days.